thetuantrinh/Hand-Gesture-Recognition/scripts/README.md

 ```
 python3 main_control.py
 ```
-2. We also provided a model in the model folder.
+2. We also provided a model in the models folder.